 Holly trained as a singer at Trinity College of Music and then as a postgraduate at Mountview Academy.
 She first began working with the early years age group at Blackheath Conservatoire on the Sound Start programme, which she ran for seven years.

-In her other work she teaches singing to actors training at ALRA and is training to be a certified master teacher in the Estill voice model.
+In her other work she teaches singing to performers training at ALRA and Mountview and is training to be a certified master teacher in the Estill voice model.
 She also runs the SNS community choir as well as teaching a number of private clients.
 She is so happy for all the local support in Stoke Newington and has loved being involved with so many local children's first introductions to music.